College Football Playoff rankings predictions: Week 15 Top 25 | NCAA.com

 College Football Playoff rankings predictions: Top 25 projections for Week 15

-NOTE: This is how I think the committee might rank the teams on Tuesday, Dec.
+NOTE: This is how I though the committee would rank the teams on Tuesday, Dec.
 3. Click or tap here for the actual rankings as they're revealed.

 - Ohio State (12-0): Ohio State looked great again and should have the No. 1 spot for another week after crushing Michigan on the road.
 Next up: Wisconsin in the Big Ten Championship Game.